World Trade Organization: Ministerial conferences

 The highest decision-making body of the WTO, the Ministerial Conference, usually meets every two years.
 It brings together all members of the WTO, all of which are countries or customs unions.
 The Ministerial Conference can take decisions on all matters under any of the multilateral trade agreements.
 Some meetings, such as the inaugural ministerial conference in Singapore (1996) and the inaugural ministerial conference in Cancún, Mexico (2003) involved arguments between developed nations and low-income and lower-middle income countries, referred to as the "Singapore issues", such as agricultural subsidies; while others such as the Seattle conference in 1999 provoked large demonstrations.
 The fourth ministerial conference in Doha, Qatar in 2001 approved China's entry to the WTO and launched the Doha Development Round which was supplemented by the sixth WTO ministerial conference in Hong Kong, which agreed to phase out agricultural export subsidies and to adopt the European Union's Everything but Arms initiative to phase out tariffs for goods from the least developed countries.
 At the sixth WTO Ministerial Conference of 2005 in December, WTO launched the Aid for Trade initiative and it is specifically to assist developing countries in trade as included in the Sustainable Development Goal 8 which is to increase aid for trade support and economic growth.

-The Twelfth Ministerial Conference (MC12) was due to be held in Nur-Sultan, Kazakhstan, in June 2020 but was canceled because of the COVID-19 pandemic.
+The Twelfth Ministerial Conference (MC12) was due to be held in Nur-Sultan, Kazakhstan, in June 2020, but was canceled because of the COVID-19 pandemic.
 It was later held in Geneva, Switzerland from 12–17 June 2022.
 The Thirteenth Ministerial Conference (MC13) was held in Abu Dhabi, UAE on 26–29 February 2024, and extended to Friday 1 March 2024 to complete deliberations.

+The 14th Ministerial Conference (MC14) took place from 26 to 30 March 2026 in Yaoundé, Cameroon.
+Actually, after a lengthy but eventually fruitless preparatory process, outcome expectations were rather limited, especially for the oldest and most difficult issues.
+Only three decisions were adopted and transmitted for finalisation to the General Council in Geneva.
+It came as no surprise that, as in earlier conferences, no formal Ministerial Declaration was adopted after four lengthy days without formal negotiations.
+Chairperson Luc Magloire Atangana Mbarga (Cameroon) had to conclude the conference with a personal summary.
+The three decisions were endorsed by the ministers.
+The Chairman and the Director General distributed a couple of texts for further treatment in Geneva.

+On 26 June 2026, the General Council adopted guidelines for the next stages towards a substantive reform and appointed five ambassadors as facilitators for fundamental issues (Malaysia), consensus-based decision-making (Japan), development (Botswana), level playing field, subsidy rules and unfair competition (Peru), and new issues (Kazakhstan).